demirfirat/api.onlyoffice.com/site/docs/plugin-and-macros/structure/icons.md

 # Icons

-When building a plugin for ONLYOFFICE, adding icons can significantly enhance usability and make your interface more intuitive.
+When building a plugin for editor, adding icons can significantly enhance usability and make your interface more intuitive.

 ## Folder structure

-Before adding icons, it’s important to organize your plugin files properly.
-A clean folder structure ensures that ONLYOFFICE can correctly locate your resources and that your plugin remains easy to maintain as it grows.

-Your plugin should include a /resources directory to store all images, icons, and other static assets.
+Your plugin should include a */resources* directory to store all images, icons, and other static assets.
-This folder is automatically accessible to ONLYOFFICE when the plugin is loaded.
+This folder is automatically accessible to editor when the plugin is loaded.

 Here’s a recommended layout: